chocomint-727/project-microship/user_analysis.md

 # CIDER Analysis

 ## This is our additional CIDER analysis for the Flask deliverable.
-Three assumptions are addressed here.
+Three more assumptions are addressed here.

 ### Critique